Yandex Cloud

 • Npgsql.EntityFrameworkCore.PostgreSQL 5.0.7

-You can only connect to public PostgreSQL hosts using an SSL certificate.
-Prior to connecting to such hosts, generate a certificate.
+Connections to public PostgreSQL hosts require an SSL certificate.
+Prepare a certificate before connecting to such hosts.

 The examples below assume that the root.crt SSL certificate is located in the following directory: